Getting married will change your personal and financial information. Learn more about how your marital status affects your financial aid.

 - If it is questionable whether your financial aid is better, we will email you with options.

-Please allow at least one month for an email message regarding the change to your FAFSA or for new To Do items related to the marital status change to appear on your Student Center.
+Allow at least one month for a BroncoMail message confirming the marital status change to your FAFSA and look for new To Do’s in my.BoiseState.
 During peak times in January and August, expect the first review to occur within six weeks.

-Review of marital status changes will be postponed for four weeks prior to the first disbursement of aid for a new semester.
-Previously awarded aid will be allowed to disburse and will be adjusted later if the marital status change is accepted.
-The rationale for suspending the process is that the student is often selected for verification after the marital status change is processed, which likely will delay the disbursement of aid.
-A student CAN request that we proceed with the change as long as the consequence of the disbursement timing is understood.
+Review of marital status changes is postponed for four weeks prior to the first disbursement of aid for a new semester.
+Previously awarded aid will be allowed to disburse and can be adjusted later if the marital status change is accepted.
+The rationale for suspending the process is that newly-married students are often selected for verification after the marital status change is processed, delaying the disbursement of aid.
+You can request that we proceed with the change as long as you understand the consequence of the disbursement timing.

-If you have yet to receive a notice regarding your marital status change and it has been more than a month since you submitted the updated FAFSA, please contact the Financial Aid Office.
+If you have not received a notice regarding your marital status change more than a month since you submitted the updated FAFSA, contact the Financial Aid Office.

-Students who were previously selected for verification will need to be re-verified with spouse’s information:
+If you were previously selected for verification, you will need to be reverified with your spouse’s information: